NourhanSaeed707/Data-Structure-algo/Heap Explanation/Application/Priority Queue/PriorityQueue-Explanation.md

 A Self-Balancing Binary Search Tree like AVL Tree, Red-Black Tree, etc. can also be used to implement a priority queue.
 Operations like peek(), insert() and delete() can be performed using BST.
 ![binary tree](https://user-images.githubusercontent.com/64387352/195971898-90a3f46f-86e4-4eb6-bed8-45a752a8dde8.PNG)

+# Applications of Priority Queue:
+- CPU Scheduling
+- Graph algorithms like Dijkstra’s shortest path algorithm, Prim’s Minimum Spanning Tree, etc.
+- Stack Implementation
+- All queue applications where priority is involved.
+- Data compression in Huffman code
+- Event-driven simulation such as customers waiting in a queue.
+- Finding Kth largest/smallest element.